If you’ve ever ordered a pizza, you’ve likely wondered, is cheese a pizza topping? or part of the pizza.

 And remember that if you want to use hard cheeses, be sure to add them after the pizza has been cooked.

-So we hope that we answer the question is cheese a pizza topping.
+So we hope that we have answered the question: Is cheese a pizza topping?
 What do you think?

 Do you agree?